swisscheese1010/ecsportfolio/README.md

-## Franco Ross J,Junior, Peroid: 3B
+## Franco Ross Jeffries,Junior, Peroid: 3B
-My  name franco.
-I like big anime tittes and old ncars.
+My name is Franco Jeffries I enjoy by old records (EX: Greatful dead,Fog Hat,Jefferson Air Plane, etc), working on my vintage cars, and hanging out with my girlfriend.
+I have a job currently at Caputos as a team member and I am also a member of the Gulls baseball team.

 ## Skills List:
 - Baseball pro (SS)